-The Crisis Intervention Team's (CIT) goals are to improve officer and individual safety when the scene is a mental health crisis and redirect individuals with mental illness from the Judicial System to the Behavioral Health System.
+The Crisis Intervention Teams' (CIT) goals are to improve officer and individual safety when the scene is a mental health crisis and redirect individuals with mental illness from the Judicial System to the Behavioral Health System.
 The CIT 40-hour class, CIT Advance Officer 8-hour class, CIT Steering Committee, CIT Electronic Monitoring Program (EMP) Subcommittee, and CIT High Utilizer Subcommittee specifically focus on closing the gaps between law enforcement and behavioral health agencies who often encounter the same individuals in the community that need behavioral health services.
-Through the collaboration of the CIT's work, services are enhanced for the AB109 population.
+Through the collaboration of the CITs' work, services are enhanced for the AB109 population.

 The CIT 40-hour class and CIT Advance Officer 8-hour class provide training to law enforcement on how to identify behavioral health behaviors to assist officers in linking individuals to behavioral health and substance use disorder services.
 The class provides resources that may reduce recidivism by offering referrals to address their behavioral health needs.
-Between the period of July 1, 2021 to March 31, 2022, two CIT 40-hour classes were completed (September 2021, March 2022) and two CIT Advance Officer 8-hour classes last February 2022.
+Between the period of July 1, 2022 and June 30, 2023, four CIT 40-hour classes for the Kern County Sheriff's Office were completed (August 2022, October 2022, January 2023, & April 2023), one CIT 40-hour class for the Bakersfield Police Department (March 2023) and one CIT 40-hour class for Bakersfield City Park Rangers (September 2022).

 The CIT Electronic Monitoring Program Subcommittee is a collaboration between KCSO, BPD and KernBHRS to assist Co-Response Teams find solutions for participants who have behavioral health issues during their participation in the EMP program.
 The Co-Response team's goal is to prevent the AB109 participants who have substance use and behavioral health disorders from recidivism to incarceration.
-The CIT EMP Subcommittee met monthly during the period of July 1, 2021 to March 31, 2022.